Social Media Guide

 • Offered links are reviewed and deemed appropriate.

-• Text links to the approved HIPAA Notice of Privacy and WUSM Disclaimer regarding digital communications are displayed on the main page of all social media sites or pages related to WUSM.
+• Text links to the approved HIPAA Notice of Privacy and WashU Medicine Disclaimer regarding digital communications are displayed on the main page of all social media sites or pages related to WashU Medicine.

-• In instances in which a potential conflict of interest could exist, a link to the WUSM page on disclosure, containing appropriate language pertaining to potential research or clinical conflicts of interest is displayed on the main page of all social media sites or pages.
-Information on clinical conflicts of interest is available on the Washington University Physicians website, while research-oriented information may be accessed on the website for the Office of the Vice Chancellor for Research.
+• In instances in which a potential conflict of interest could exist, a link to the WashU Medicine page on disclosure, containing appropriate language pertaining to potential research or clinical conflicts of interest is displayed on the main page of all social media sites or pages.
+Information on clinical conflicts of interest is available on the WashU Medicine physicians website, while research-oriented information may be accessed on the website for the Office of the Vice Chancellor for Research.

-6. Comments on official WUSM forums that contain any of the following are subject to editing, rejection or deletion:
+6. Comments on official WashU Medicine forums that contain any of the following are subject to editing, rejection or deletion:

 • Reference to first/last names, identifying locations or other personal or patient information